Karen J. Rooney, Ph.D.

 Conclusion

-can be challenging but can also be extremely rewarding when
+challenging but can also be extremely rewarding when interventions

-interventions enable the students to improve their behavior
+enable the students to improve their behavior and academic

-and academic performance.
-In order to be successful, adults
+performance.
+In order to be successful, adults need to

-need to look at the characteristics of the disorder in the
+look at the characteristics of the disorder in the individual

-individual student and be knowledgeable about the impact of
+student and be knowledgeable about the impact of these

-will identify who needs to be included in the intervention
+who needs to be included in the intervention and what

 described take into account the characteristics of students